-A high-energy troupe of performers, Hamlet Isn’t Dead, transforms the Thain Family Forest into an enchanted Shakespearean woodland—presenting highlights from A Midsummer Night’s Dream.
+A high-energy troupe of performers, Hamlet Isn’t Dead, transforms the Thain Family Forest into an enchanted Shakespearean woodland – presenting highlights from A Mid-Summer Night’s dream.
 Over the course of the afternoon, faeries will plot, lovers will quarrel, and slapstick characters will have you in stitches.
-Catch one scene, or follow the troupe from place to place and see them all.
-Experience Shakespeare’s poetic and comic genius in the natural splendor of the Garden’s autumn landscape.
+Follow our narrator, Puck from place to place and see them all.
+Experience Shakespeare’s poetic and comic genius in the splendor of the Garden’s autumn landscape.

 Birds of Prey Demonstrations

 Hawks, owls, and falcons deftly swoop through the air, alert for prey.
 Their unique design and deadly weapons place them on top of the food chain.
 Learn how to identify these birds while gaining a greater understanding about their adaptations and habitats.

 Volunteers for Wildlife is a non-profit wildlife hospital and education center founded in 1982.
 Located in Locust Valley, New York, Volunteers for Wildlife is dedicated to preserving Long Island’s wildlife and natural habitats.

 12 –3 p.m.

 Ian Moore was born in Queens, NY, and most recently lived as a fiddler in the Blue Ridge Mountains, North Carolina, for almost two decades.